 The Rainforest World Music Festival held each summer in Sarawak, Borneo, is one of the largest music festivals in Asia.
 The three-day event is a celebration of indigenous culture and daily workshops followed by bands from around the world.

-Because of the large Indian population, some big Indian festivals such as Holi are observed in parts of Malaysia.
+Because of the sizable Indian population, some big Indian festivals such as Holi are observed in parts of Malaysia.

 Getting to Malaysia

-Comfortable five-hour buses run daily between Kuala Lumpur and Singapore, allowing you to visit both cities without the need to fly!
+Comfortable five-hour buses (some even have Wi-Fi on board) run daily between Kuala Lumpur and Singapore, allowing you to visit both cities without the need to fly!

 The Best Time of Year to Visit Malaysia

 The best time to visit Malaysia depends upon where you are going.
 Weather often differs between the islands on either side of the peninsula.
-Kuala Lumpur is pretty much hot and wet throughout the year, however, traveling during monsoon season there really isn't a big problem.
+Kuala Lumpur is pretty much hot and wet throughout the year.
+Afternoon thunderstorms are common, but July is the driest month.

 The best time to visit Langkawi is during the dry months of December, January, and February.
 On the other hand, the Perhentian Islands are best during the summer months of June, July, and August.